userquin/vuetify-nuxt-module-nuxt-v4-playground/README.md

 To run the playground:
 - `pnpm install --frozen-lockfile`
-- `pnpm dev:prepare` to prepare the playground
+- `pnpm postinstall` to prepare the playground
 - `pnpm dev` to start the Nuxt development server